Is the storage throughput (IOPS) in the bwCloud throttled?[faq_storage_1]

 The 12 GByte storage space of my virtual machine is not enough, I need more hard disk space[faq_storage_3]

 In principle, the root disk size of 12 GByte cannot be increased for operational reasons.
 If more hard disk space is needed, then "virtual hard disks (volumes)" can be created and added ("attached") to the desired virtual machine.
-These volumes can then be mounted in the file system in the virtual machine using the 'mount' command.
-To do this, proceed as follows:
+Inside the VM a filesystem can be created inside the volume.
+The filesystem can then be mounted into the filesystem hierarchy of the VM.

 1. Log in to bwCloud via Horizon Dashboard at https://bw-cloud.org/q/d